-H861004 Robotics/Career Interview - Interview someone who is working in the field of robotics and research that career in robotics.
-Interviews can either be written or in a multimedia format (CD/DVD).
+H861004 Robotics/Career Interview - Interview someone who is working in the field of robotics and research the career in robotics.
+Interviews can either be written or in a multimedia format such as a short video uploaded to a cloud sharing service.
+Include a QR code with your project to allow for judging access.
+Videos can be uploaded to a video streaming application and exhibitors MUST provide a hard copy QR code for viewing.
+Exhibitors should test their codes or links on several devices to check for appropriate permissions for public viewing.
 Written interviews should be in a notebook.
-Written reports should be 3 to 5 pages, double spaced, 12 point font, and 1-inch margins.
-Multimedia reports should be between 3 and 5 minutes in length.
+Written reports should be 3 to 5 pages, double spaced, 12-point font, and 1" inch margins.
+Multimedia reports should be between 3 to 5 minutes in length.